JoeSz/Exopite-Simple-Options-Framework/README.md

     'id'                => $this->plugin_name,              // Required, meta box id,
                                                             // unique per page, to save:
                                                             // get_option( id )
-    'menu'              => 'plugins.php',                   // Required, sub page to your options page 'submenu'           => true,                            // Required for submenu 'title'             => 'Demo Admin Page',               //The name of this page 'capability'        => 'manage_options',                // The capability needed to view the page
+    'parent'            => 'plugins.php',                   // Required, sub page to your options page 'submenu'           => true,                            // Required for submenu 'title'             => 'Demo Admin Page',               //The name of this page 'capability'        => 'manage_options',                // The capability needed to view the page